doorkeeper-gem/doorkeeper/README.md

     rails generate doorkeeper:install

-This will generate the doorkeeper initializer and the oauth tables migration.
+This will generate the doorkeeper initializer and the OAuth tables migration.
 Don't forget to run the migration in your application:

     rake db:migrate

 ## Configuration

-The installation will mount the Doorkeeper routes to your app like this:
+The installation script will automatically add the Doorkeeper routes into your app, like this:

 ``` ruby
 Rails.application.routes.draw do